-The PT samples analyzed by the laboratory for initial DoD ELAP accreditation shall be no more than 12 months old.
-The analysis date between PT samples shall be at least 15 calendar days apart if two or more successive PT samples are performed.
+The PT samples analyzed by the laboratory for initial DoD ELAP accreditation shall be no more than twelve (12) months old.
+The analysis date between PT samples shall be at least fifteen (15) calendar days apart if two or more successive PT samples are performed.
+The fifteen (15) calendar day requirement does not apply to the MAPEP program.
+Laboratories that participate in the MAPEP program shall follow the MAPEP program requirements.